poppopjmp/Blackfyre/README.md

 - **Consistent Output**: Ensures data is captured in the standardized BCC format.
 - **Extensibility**: Additional plugins can be written for other disassemblers like **IDA Pro** and **Binary Ninja**.

-### Installation and Usage of the Ghidra Plugin
+### **Installation and Usage of the Ghidra Plugin**

 1. **Download the Plugin**:
    - Locate the latest `ghidra_*.zip` plugin file in the [Releases section](https://github.com/jonescyber-ai/Blackfyre/releases) of the Blackfyre repository.
-   - Ensure you select the plugin version that matches the version of Ghidra you are using, as the plugin is tied to the specific Ghidra version it was built for.
+   - Ensure you select the plugin version that matches your Ghidra version, as the plugin is tied to the specific Ghidra version it was built for.

 2. **Install the Plugin in Ghidra**:
    - Open Ghidra and navigate to **File > Install Extensions**.